ismail424/math_visualizer/README.md

 ## Intro
 Number Base Conversion - Math Visualization

-To convert a number from one base to another, we can use the following formula:
+To convert a number from one base to another, we can use the following steps:
+1. Convert the number to a base 10 number.
+2. Convert the base 10 number to the new base.

 This react website helps us visualize this process.